-- The Internal Audit Annual Report was introduced at Bury in 1999 and soon became a regular feature.
-It provides an opportunity to look at the performance of Audit over the whole (completed) year, and to take stock of the overall position with regard to systems and controls, having regard to the risks involved. - The Council now also has an obligation to issue a Statement on Internal Control (under the provisions of the Accounts and Audit Regulations 2003, as amended) which must demonstrate that Members and officers regularly review, and are satisfied with, the Council's control framework.
+- 1.1 The Internal Audit Annual Report was introduced at Bury in 1999 and provides an opportunity to look at the performance of Audit over the whole financial year, and to take stock of the overall position with regard to systems and controls, having regard to the risks involved. - 1.2 The Council now also has an obligation to issue a Statement on Internal Control (under the provisions of the Accounts and Audit Regulations 2003, amended 2006) which must demonstrate that Members and officers regularly review, and are satisfied with, the Council's control framework.
 This report (the I.A.
 Annual Report) will provide some of the assurances Members and others have to seek, in order to satisfy those requirements.
-They will also draw upon assurances gathered from a variety of other sources. - Members of the Audit Committee are actively involved in the planning and monitoring of the work of Internal Audit, which focuses on reviewing the corporate governance arrangements of the Council.
-They achieve this involvement through their approval of the annual plan, scrutiny of reports produced, and regular progress monitoring. - A comprehensive Internal Audit Annual Plan for the financial year 2005/06 was approved by the Audit Committee at their meeting on 24th March 2005. - Throughout the year Members have received regular progress reports which monitor performance and keep them informed of our day to day activities. - I have also circulated detailed reports of all the individual pieces of work carried out by the Section. - This annual report aims to assess overall performance against that original plan, giving additional information about the productivity and costs of the Section. - This report details the activities of Internal Audit during 2005/06, comparing the output of work against the approved Audit Plan for the year. - It is particularly concerned with the authority's control framework, and its assessment, which forms the basis of the Audit Opinion. - The stated intention in the plan was that the emphasis of our work would be the examination, review and testing of systems and controls, paying particular attention to the fundamental systems. - This report gives an opinion of the adequacy and effectiveness of those systems and controls, based on our work throughout the year, and our accumulated knowledge of those systems and the control framework within the authority.
+They will also draw upon assurances gathered from a variety of other sources. - 1.3 Members of the Audit Committee are actively involved in the planning and monitoring of the work of Internal Audit, which focuses on reviewing the corporate governance arrangements of the Council.
+They achieve this involvement through their approval of the annual plan, scrutiny of reports produced, and regular progress monitoring. - 1.4 A comprehensive Internal Audit Annual Plan for the financial year 2006/07 was approved by the Audit Committee at their meeting on 21st March 2006. - 1.5 Throughout the year Members have received regular progress reports which monitor performance and keep them informed of our day to day activities. - 1.6 I have also circulated detailed reports of all the audit work carried out by the Section. - 1.7 This annual report aims to assess overall performance against that original plan, giving additional information about the productivity and costs of the Section. - 1.8 This report details the activities of Internal Audit during 2006/07, comparing the output of work against the approved Audit Plan for the year. - 1.9 It is particularly concerned with the authority's control framework, and its assessment, which forms the basis of the Audit Opinion. - 1.10 The stated intention in the plan was that the emphasis of our work would be the examination, review and testing of systems and controls, paying particular attention to the fundamental systems. - 1.11 This report gives an opinion of the adequacy and effectiveness of those systems and controls, based on our work throughout the year, and our accumulated knowledge of those systems and the control framework within the authority.